ACCLAB/DABEST-Matlab/README.md

 ## About

-A MATLAB library to generate scatter plots with bootstrapped confidence intervals and effect sizes based on means.
+A MATLAB package to generate scatter plots with bootstrapped confidence intervals and effect sizes based on means.

 ## Installation

-The library can be installed by following the github instructions: https://help.github.com/articles/cloning-a-repository/
+The package can be installed by following the github instructions: https://help.github.com/articles/cloning-a-repository/

 ## Tutorial